laravel/docs/lifecycle.md

 Having a firm grasp of how a Laravel application is built and bootstrapped via service providers is very valuable.
 Your application's default service providers are stored in the `app/Providers` directory.

 By default, the `AppServiceProvider` is fairly empty.
 This provider is a great place to add your application's own bootstrapping and service container bindings.
-For large applications, you may wish to create several service providers, each with a more granular type of bootstrapping.
+For large applications, you may wish to create several service providers, each with more granular bootstrapping for specific services used by your application.